wp mail not working

 Other SMTP

-Want to set up multiple mailers?
-You can do so in the Additional Connections settings, then select a Backup Connection and configure Smart Routing.
+Want to set up more than one mailer?
+You can add them under Additional Connections, then set a Backup Connection and configure Smart Routing.

-Once you’ve successfully configured and connected your mailer with WP Mail SMTP, the Setup Wizard will ask you to choose the email features you want to enable.
+Once your mailer is connected, the Setup Wizard asks which email features you want to enable.

-Improved Email Deliverability and Email Error Tracking are enabled by default and can’t be turned off, but I highly recommend turning on the Detailed Email Logs, too.
+Improved Email Deliverability and Email Error Tracking are on by default and can’t be turned off, but I’d also recommend turning on Detailed Email Logs.

 Enabling email logs and email alerts in the WP Mail SMTP Setup Wizard

-When enabled, this tool keeps a log of all the emails your WordPress site has generated and sent.
-Plus, it keeps a record of a ton of useful data in Complete Email Reports, such as:
+When enabled, the log keeps a record of every email your site sends, along with a lot of useful data in Complete Email Reports, such as:

-• Number of opens and clicks in your WordPress emails
+• Opens and clicks in your WordPress emails

 • Number of attachments